 The coffee world can be opaque, making it hard to know who benefits and who doesn’t.
-We are committed to shining a light on the inequities of the coffee industry and making our supply chain completely transparent from bean to brew.
+At Granito, we are committed to shining a light on the inequities of the coffee industry and making our supply chain 100% transparent from bean to brew.

-“If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together” We aspire to do more than just stand with those who are confronted by oppressive forces but rather we’re committed to working and learning together to create a more just and equitable world.
+“If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together”.
+At Granito, we aspire to do more than just stand beside those facing oppressive forces.
+Instead, we are committed to empowering one another, working and learning together to create a more just coffee industry and more equitable world.

 “We can’t solve problems with the same thinking that we used when we created them”.
-We must think critically about where we are and how we got here.
-We have to dream big about where we can go and think creatively about how to get there.
+At Granito, we think critically about where we are and what got us here.
+We dream big about where we want to go and think creatively about how to get there.

 Our environment is not something abstract.
 It provides the basis for everything, our societies, our cultures, our economies, and our coffee.
-So, to make coffee a force for good in the world, we must attend to its impact and ensure that our business is socially, environmentally, and economically sustainable.
+At Granito, we believe that to make coffee a force for good in the world, we must attend to its impact and ensure that our business is socially, environmentally, and economically sustainable.